ar-visions/gltf/README.md

 REL := $(dir $(abspath $(lastword $(MAKEFILE_LIST))))
 include $(REL)../A/build.mk
 ```
-as stated above, we merely need to add .c files to an app or lib folder.
+as stated above, we add your_app.c / .cc (C++ support is there, albeit with more casting: see image.cc in trinity) to an app or lib folder.
 A-type builds app or lib based on these directories and files within.  only 1 library is built per project, but any number of app modules may be made.